Is Your Older Dog Becoming Aggressive? How To Handle Behavior Changes

 • Ignoring training cues

-When the cause of aggression is a result of age-related intolerance, there are a number of steps you can take:
+When the cause of aggression is a result of age-related intolerance, there are a few steps you can take:

 • Allow surly seniors to downshift when necessary.